 The two big US domestic couriers, FedEx and UPS, are also popular choices for China-US deliveries.
 So too are other major international couriers like DHL and TNT.
 Like mail, the process is simple: it’s generally straightforward to find the rates online, and there’s no need for a formal quote.
-And like the other mode options, most courier companies provide express options.
+And like the other mode options, most courier companies provide air express shipping options.
 US customs applies if the value of the goods is over $800, but clearing customs is a lot more straightforward than with air freight or ocean freight.

 Importers planning on buying large quantities of stock and using sea or air freight, should still arrange a trial shipment by courier before signing a big contract with a supplier.
 This way tests the waters with product sales.
 It also helps estimate profitability: the cost of this shipment being an upper limit for ongoing freight costs.